-Fresh water drain valves consist of low point water line drain valves and fresh water tank drain valves.
+Fresh water drain valves consist of low point water line drain valves and a fresh water tank drain valve.
 The valves are in-line or petcock-type valves.

-Refer to Section 8 - Maintenance for necessary drain valve locations and draining procedures of fresh water lines and tanks.
+Refer to Section 8 - Maintenance for necessary drain valve locations and draining procedures of fresh water lines and tank.